What’s The Fuss About Artificial Intelligence?

 Chatbots powered by AI have grown in popularity.
 Many customer service centres use chatbots to help people find solutions to their problems.
 Whilst there’s always room for improvement, the idea is that more minor issues can be helped by a chatbot.
 This means that those experiencing complex problems can get quicker support from an actual person.

-AI has developed to become more than text based.
+AI has developed to become more than text-based.
 Computers can understand human language using AI.
 When you talk to your computer, phone, or smart device, it understands what you’re saying.
 If you’ve used Amazon’s Alexa, Apple’s Siri, or Google Assistant, you’ve communicated with AI.
 One of the newer aspects of AI includes the ability to generate non-text-based content such as music, artwork, and graphics.

 What are the challenges and risks associated with AI?